JosiaOrava/Google_PubSub_CSV/README.md

 * `google-cloud-pubsub`
 * `google-cloud-core`

-You can install them by running 'pip install google-cloud-pubsub google-cloud-core'
+You can install them by running `pip install google-cloud-pubsub google-cloud-core`